 Master Cylinder – The master brake cylinder is activated when the brake pedal is depressed and is responsible for increasing and regulating the brake fluid pressure before it’s delivered to the brake calipers.

-Brake Fluid - Brake fluid is an integral component of the braking system.
+Brake Fluid – Brake fluid is an integral component of the braking system.
 It distributes energy throughout the system to ensure that the other components can perform their necessary tasks.
-A leak in the brake lines or lack of brake fluid can leave the brakes non-operational which as you can imagine can be a very risk proposition for everyone in and around the vehicle.
+A leak in the brake lines or lack of brake fluid can leave the brakes non-operational, which as you can imagine is a very risky proposition for everyone in and around the vehicle.